jpalafou/FVMethods/README.md

 # conservative-interpolation-FV-scheme-calculator
-Generates polynomial reconstruction schemes of arbitrary order for a finite volume kernel.
+Generates conservative polynomial reconstruction stensils of arbitrary order for a finite volume kernel.
 These schemes are used to solve a 1D advection equation with constant transport speed.